Hammond man killed in multi-vehicle crash on I-12 Wednesday night

 HOLDEN - A Hammond man died as a result of a multi-vehicle crash that took place Wednesday night on I-12, Louisiana State Police said.

-The crash took place just after 8:30 p.m., as a 2017 Ram pickup truck traveled off the roadway to the left, entered the median, and hit the 2017 Dodge Challenger was driving behind the pickup.
+The crash took place just after 8:30 p.m., as a 2017 Ram pickup truck traveled off the roadway to the left, entered the median, and hit the 2017 Dodge Challenger that was driving behind the pickup.
 As a result, the Dodge rotated across the eastbound lanes and hit a 2015 Freightliner tractor-trailer.

 Trending News